JUMP TO:

 You can also select a course other than navigate, but I cover that down below in the ‘Mapping & Navigation’ section.

 Once you’re ready to go, you’ll tap the button to start, and it’ll start displaying the data you’ve configured and recording the workout.
 Here’s a few data pages from my trail run today.
 Note that at present it’s incredibly difficult to take photos of the COROS Pace Pro screen without getting lines on the photo.
 These lines do not appear in real-life, just in cameras.
-Most other manufactures actually spend time to ensure the screen refresh rates don’t conflict with common camera shutter speeds, but COROS seemingly hasn’t done that work yet (as no other AMOLED device is as impossible to photograph as the COROS Pace Pro).
+Most other manufacturers actually spend time to ensure the screen refresh rates don’t conflict with common camera shutter speeds, but COROS seemingly hasn’t done that work yet (as no other AMOLED device is as impossible to photograph as the COROS Pace Pro).

 (The lines are exceptionally difficult in brighter conditions, such as those during daytime sunny conditions.
 It’s easier to photograph indoors or in very low light conditions.)